2018 St. Louis Cardinals season: Regular season summary

 The Cardinals announced their 2018 schedule on September 12, 2017.
-They open on the road versus the New York Mets on March 29, their earliest date ever.
-A day off and then the March 31, and April 1 games complete that series.
-It will mark the first time the Cardinals have opened the season at Citi Field, and the team's first opener in New York since 1996, when the Mets still played at Shea Stadium.
-They host the Arizona D-backs in their home opener on April 5.
+They opened on the road versus the New York Mets on March 29, their earliest date ever.
+A day off and then the March 31 and April 1 games completed that series.
+It marked the first time the Cardinals have opened the season at Citi Field, and the team's first opener in New York since 1996, when the Mets still played at Shea Stadium.
+They hosted the Arizona D-backs in their home opener on April 5.
 First pitch at Busch Stadium that day is scheduled for 6:15 p.m.
 CT.
-The Cardinals are also slated to finish the season at Wrigley Field, marking the first time the Cardinals and Cubs will end the regular season against each other in Chicago since 1991.
+The Cardinals were also slated to finish the season at Wrigley Field, marking the first time the Cardinals and Cubs would end the regular season against each other in Chicago since 1991.
 MLB pushed up the start of the 2018 season in order to accommodate the addition of four extra off-days during the six-month season.